LagoVista/docs/PipelineModules/Listeners/MSMQHostedServer.md

 ---
-title: MSMQ Hosted Broker
+title: MQTT Hosted Broker
-keywords: listener, cloud, msmq, messagequeue, topics
+keywords: listener, cloud, mqtt, messagequeue, topics

-status: new
+status: approved
 created: 20170922
 updated: 20170922
-createdby: Kevin D. Wolf
+createdby: bytemaster-0xff
-updatedby: Kevin D. Wolf
+createdby: bytemaster-0xff
 ---
 [Home](../../Index.md) > [Pipeline Modules](../Index.md) > [Listeners](../Listener.md)

-# MSMQ Hosted Broker
+# MQTT Hosted Broker

 Currently in development is a integration to a scalable high-availability MQTT server with tight integration into NuvIoT.
 Please [contact us](http://support.nuviot.com) if you need this capability.
 You can also [connect to your own server](MSMQClient.md).